cobalthq/cobalt-api-docs/cobaltApiDocs/content/findings.md

 ```

-This endpoint retrieves a list of all pentest findings that belong to the org specified in the header, filterable by pentest id or asset id.
+This endpoint retrieves a list of all pentest findings that belong to the org specified in the header, filterable by `pentest_id` or `asset_id`.
+The `log` array presents a history of each finding and corresponding timestamp.

 ### Calculations